Custom School Grading Scale Builder

 Build and test a custom grading scale

-Designing a fair grading rubric means picking cutoffs and then seeing how real scores land.
+Designing a fair grading rubric means picking cutoffs and then seeing how real scores land under them.
 This builder lets you define your own percentage-to-letter thresholds and instantly batch-convert a list of scores, with a distribution summary so you can tell at a glance whether your scale is too strict or too lenient before you commit to it.

 How it works

-You set a minimum percentage for each letter.
-Every score is checked against the cutoffs from highest to lowest, and the first one it meets wins:
+You set a minimum percentage for each letter grade.
+Every score is checked against the cutoffs from highest to lowest — the first one the score meets or exceeds wins that letter:

 if score >= cutoffA -> A